cdklabs/cdk-monitoring-constructs/API.md

 - *Type:* boolean

-Automatically monitor ACM Certificats in the scope.
+Automatically monitor ACM Certificates in the scope.

 ---